Plant Type

 Steam produced using the heat from the geothermal wells will be separated from the water-dominated resource through ‘flashing’ in steam separators.
 After passing through scrubbers, the steam will be directed to the steam turbine that is coupled to the generator.
 Any further water present in the steam is separated in a separator (brine), before passing through the turbine.
 The steam passing through the turbine will be condensed and re-injected into the reservoir.

 Perusahaan Listrik Negara (PLN), the Indonesian state-owned electricity utility, will purchase the power generated by the Muara Laboh geothermal power project.
-A 30-year power purchase agreement for the same was signed in March 2012.
+A 30-year power purchase agreement was signed in March 2012.

 Sinclair Knight Merz (SKM) was engaged to prepare preliminary engineering and the project development plan.